 Combined with interactive notebook interfaces or dynamic report generation engines (MuPAD for MATLAB, IPython Notebook for Python, knitr for R, and IJulia for Julia based on IPython Notebook) data analysis and documentation has never been easier.

-MATLAB (stands for MATrix LABoratory) is the name of an application and language that was developed by MathWorks back in 1984.
-One of its strengths is the variety of different and highly optimized “toolboxes” (including very powerful functions for image and other signal processing task), which makes suitable for tackling basically every possible science and engineering task.\ Like the other languages, which will be covered in this article, it has cross-platform support and is using dynamic types, which allows for a convenient interface, but can also be quite “memory hungry” for computations on large data sets.
+- One of its strengths is the variety of different and highly optimized “toolboxes” (including very powerful functions for image and other signal processing task), which makes suitable for tackling basically every possible science and engineering task.\ Like the other languages, which will be covered in this article, it has cross-platform support and is using dynamic types, which allows for a convenient interface, but can also be quite “memory hungry” for computations on large data sets.

 Even today, MATLAB is probably (still) the most popular language for numeric computation used for engineering tasks in academia as well as in industry.